basst314/ngx-webcam-demo/README.md

 # ngx-webcam
-A simple Demo-Project for <a href="https://github.com/basst314/ngx-webcam">ngx-webcam</a>.
+This is a simple Demo-Project for <a href="https://github.com/basst314/ngx-webcam">ngx-webcam</a>.

 It shows how to use the Webcam-Component from `ngx-webcam` in a simple use-case, including parameters and event-bindings.